9 x de mooiste kamerplanten voor een instant lekkere geur in huis

 Niet alle jasmijnplanten produceren lekker ruikende bloemen.
 Kies daarom het liefst voor de Jasminum polyanthum; de geur ervan is ‘s avonds op z’n sterkst en je krijgt het gevoel alsof je in de tropen verblijft.

 Dit is een klimplant, dus zorg ervoor dat je een plekje voorziet waar hij omhoog of omlaag kan groeien.
-Daarnaast heeft hij veel licht nodig zodat de bloemen volledig kunnen bloeien.
-Geef hem alleen water als de grond echt droog aanvoelt, want jasmijnplanten zitten niet graag in drassige grond.
-Wees ook niet ongerust als er niet meteen bloemen op komen te staan.
+Daarnaast heeft hij veel licht nodig, zodat de bloemen volledig kunnen bloeien.
+Geef hem alleen water, als de grond echt droog aanvoelt, want jasmijnplanten zitten niet graag in drassige grond.
+Wees ook niet ongerust, als er niet meteen bloemen op komen te staan.
 De jasmijnplant groeit het eerste jaar erg langzaam.
 Tegen het tweede jaar staan er zonder twijfel genoeg bloemen op om heel je huis lekker te doen ruiken.

 3. Citroenmelisse